-Services that are covered for you What you must pay when you get these services in-network and out-of-network Annual Routine Physical Exam Includes comprehensive physical examination and evaluation of status of chronic diseases.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network transportation could endanger the person's health and that transportation by ambulance is medically required.
+Authorization is required for non-emergency Medicare-covered ambulance air transportation.
+Emergency ambulance does not require authorization.
+Annual routine physical exam Includes comprehensive physical examination and evaluation of status of chronic diseases.
 Doesn't include lab tests, radiological diagnostic tests or non-radiological diagnostic tests.
 Additional cost share may apply to any lab or diagnostic testing performed during your visit, as described for each separate service in this Medical Benefits Chart.
 Benefit is combined in and out-of-network. \$0 copayment for a routine physical exam each year.
 If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 You don't have to wait a full year to get your annual wellness visit, you can get it once every calendar year.
 Doesn't include lab tests, radiological diagnostic tests or non-radiological diagnostic tests.
 Additional cost share may apply to any lab or diagnostic testing performed during your visit, as described for each separate service in this Medical Benefits Chart.
-Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
-However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
+Note: Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
+However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months.
 There is no coinsurance, copayment, or deductible for the annual wellness visit.

-Services that are covered for you What you must pay when you get these services in-network and out-of-network Bone Mass Measurement There is no coinsurance. copayment, or deductible for For qualified individuals (generally, this means people at risk Medicare-covered bone mass of losing bone mass or at risk of osteoporosis), the following measurement. services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
-There is no coinsurance, Breast Cancer Screening (Mammograms) copayment, or deductible for Covered services include: covered screening ☐ One baseline mammogram between the ages of 35 and mammograms. ☐ One screening mammogram every 12 months for women age 40 and older ☐ Clinical breast exams once every 24 months A screening mammography is used for the early detection of breast cancer in women who have no signs or symptoms of the disease.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network There is no coinsurance, Bone mass measurement copayment, or deductible for For qualified individuals (generally, this means people at risk Medicare-covered bone mass of losing bone mass or at risk of osteoporosis), the following measurement. services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+There is no coinsurance, Breast cancer screening (mammograms) copayment, or deductible for Covered services include: covered screening One baseline mammogram between the ages of 35 and mammograms.
+One screening mammogram every 12 months for women age 40 and older Clinical breast exams once every 24 months A screening mammography is used for the early detection of breast cancer in women who have no signs or symptoms of the disease.
 Once a history of breast cancer has been established, and until there are no longer any signs or symptoms of breast cancer, ongoing mammograms are considered diagnostic and are subject to cost sharing as described under Outpatient Diagnostic Tests and Therapeutic Services and Supplies in this chart.
 Therefore, the screening mammography annual benefit is not available for members who have signs or symptoms of breast cancer.
-Cardiac Rehabilitation Services \$25 copayment for each Medicare-covered cardiac Comprehensive programs of cardiac rehabilitation services rehabilitative visit. that include exercise, education, and counseling are covered for members who meet certain conditions with a You pay these amounts until doctor's order. you reach the out-of-pocket maximum.
+Cardiac rehabilitation services \$25 copayment for each Medicare-covered cardiac Comprehensive programs of cardiac rehabilitation services rehabilitative visit.†† that include exercise, education, and counseling are covered for members who meet certain conditions with a You pay these amounts until doctor's order. you reach the out-of-pocket maximum.